jmonclard/MopScreens/README.md

 # MopScreens
 Large event results display for MeOS

+###2017-03-15 Version planned to be used for Nationale Sud Est orienteering race on 2017 march the 18th
+####What's New ?
+[x] Fix bugs introduced in original results display show.php (still used for public WiFi diffusion of results on the arena)

+[x] Fix undefined variables in different php files avoiding Apache error/warning generation in Apache error log file.
+The error file could grow as large as many hundreds of mega bytes due to warning generation during races !
+That slow seriousely the server down for large events.

+[x] Separate log files from picture file in file management lists

+[x] Some other cosmetic changes in code.

+####Known bugs
+See below.

+####Missing features
+See below.

 ###2016-11-07 Version planned to be used for PACA night orienteering on November the 19th
 ####What's New ?
 [x] Better support of 1, 2, 3 and 4 panels modes

-[x] Up to 15 radio control supported (in 1 panel mode individual race)
+[x] Up to 15 radio controls supported (in 1 panel mode individual race)

 [x] Better suport for homemade radio system (based on LoRa technology) with real time radio quality and battery level display superimposed on map.
 Ask for details.